swiss-seismological-service/hermes/doc/core.rst

 .. py:currentmodule:: core.ismodels.common

 The basis for each forecast job are the induced seismicity rate forecasting models.
 When invoked, the framework passes the seismic and the hydraulic history to :class:`Model` as input.
-The model then computes a forecast for the epected rate of seismicity in the near future.
+The model then computes a forecast for the expected rate of seismicity in the near future.
 The result, a synthetic earthquake catalog, is passed to the next stage.

 The common interface for IS models is defined and documented in the :mod:`core.ismodels.common` module.